Prices, Policies, Estimates, Shipping and Guarantees

 Prices:

-Our flat rate is $49.36/hr.
-This is considerably less than what an electronic technician would charge to repair a stereo, a considerably less tasking job than restoring a complex and often fussy radio antique.
+Our flat hourly rate is $54.00/hr.
+This is considerably less than what an electronic technician would charge to repair a vintage stereo, a considerably less tasking job than restoring a complex and often fussy radio antique.
 Most sets' chassis can be overhauled in a few hours or less.
 Multi-band, more complicated sets will take longer.
 In any case, no firm quotes will be given until we can actually inspect the set here.
 We can give you some idea via e-mail or over the phone, but it's not realistic to expect accuracy until we can actually inspect the radio here.

 Refinishing of wooden cabinets, a fine art in itself, is a different matter, and must be quoted individually.
 All our refinishing is done by hand, and consists of many different steps, materials, coats and layers.
 Our top coats (the final finish) can go to 14 coats, are hand rubbed many times at many stages, and should outlast the wood underneath it.
 (Please note: Most commercial refinishers have NO idea what a vintage radio should look like, nor do they have the knowledge of the tones, hues, shades and colors that are appropriate to your unique set.
 These guys do tables and chairs, not fine vintage radios.
 We, on the other hand, DO know!)